lndgalante/prettier-rator/readme.md

 * And more to come...

 ## What?
-I saw an early and big adoption and wanted to make it more accessible and easy to use
+I saw an early and big adoption and wanted to make it more easy to use

 ## Install
 ```bash